pwn233/Black-Hole/README.md

 # Black-Hole
-Computer Graphic : 2nd Assignment
+Computer Graphic : 2nd Assignment\n
 actually our first draft was to build an illusion pic without any animation or movement but somehow we needed to make it move, so we had been discussed about something that seem similar to illusion pic and it was a black hole.